Killaars/Final_CBS_mediakoppeling/README.md

 The CBS is the leading Dutch statistical institute.
 They publish their research online [(cbs.nl)](https://www.cbs.nl/ "CBS's Homepage") for the public and the news agencies in the Netherlands.
 Their results are often used in news articles or opinion pieces, by politicians, other researchers or the general public, as they are factual and use recent statistics.
 The CBS wants to know when and how often their research is used, by which parties and in which context.
 The news articles are manually matched with the CBS research articles to obtain this knowledge.
 This project is the first attempt to do this coupling automatically.

 ## Method

-The coupling is based on the theory proposed by the [Fellegi and Sunter model (1969)](https://amstat.tandfonline.com/doi/abs/10.1080/01621459.1969.10501049 "Fellegi and Sunter article").
-Here, each media article (or "child") is coupled to each CBS article ("parent") and their probability of matching is derived from several characteristics between the articles.
+The coupling method is based on classifying all candidate pairs into matches and non-matches, somewhat similar to the method proposed by [Fellegi and Sunter (1969)](https://amstat.tandfonline.com/doi/abs/10.1080/01621459.1969.10501049 "Fellegi and Sunter article").
+Here, each media article (or "child") is paired with each CBS article ("parent") and their probability of matching is derived from several characteristics between the articles.
 These characteristics are:
   * Do the keywords of the CBS article (given by the researchers) occur in the media article?
 If so, how much and how much relative to the total number of keywords?
-  * And the broader and top term of the keywords?
+  * For each key word, CBS has strongly related concepts (top terms) and weaker related concepts (broader terms).
+Occurrence and relative count are incorporated as well.
-  * What about the words of the CBS title (without stopwords?)
+  * Similar for words of the CBS title (without stopwords?)
-  * And the words of the first paragraph of the CBS article without stopwords?
+  * Similar for words of the first paragraph of the CBS article without stopwords.
   * Do the numbers of the CBS article match with the numbers of the media article?
 Numbers are first isolated, standardized and converted to integers (e.g. ten --> 10, 10 thousand --> 10000, 10% --> 10 percent, 10.000 (ten thousand) --> 10000, half a million --> 500000 etc.).
   Both how much of the features above are found in the child article and how much they could have been found are used in the match prediction.
 Apart from this, the following characteristics also play a role:
   * Is the link of the CBS article present in the media article?